 Tori comes to us from the Sunshine Coast city of Powell River, BC.
 Her interest in physiotherapy began when she suffered a severe knee injury playing soccer at 12 years old.
 It was then that Tori found the importance of physiotherapy for children and inspired her future career path.

 Tori is passionate about incorporating the six F Words of Childhood Disability in all her treatments: Function, Family, Friends, Fitness, Future, and Fun!
-She is excited to expand on her pediatric experience at Kids Physio working with babies, children, and teens on Vancouver Island to help them meet their full potential whether it be getting back on that gymnastics mat or taking their very first steps!
+She is excited to expand on her paediatric experience at Kids Physio.
+She is ready to help them meet their full potential; whether it be getting back on that gymnastics mat or taking their very first steps!

-In her spare time, Tori enjoys long walks with her family’s labradoodle, playing hockey, and enjoying the beautiful mountains and beaches that the island has to offer!
+In her spare time, Tori enjoys hiking with her family’s labradoodle, playing hockey, and enjoying the beautiful mountains and beaches that the island has to offer!

-- Professional Masters in Physiotherapy, University College Dublin
+- Professional Master in Physiotherapy, University College Dublin

 - Certified Athletic Therapist, CAT(C)